 ● Understanding businesses' context behind data to enhance strategic decisions.

-Tableau is a Business Intelligence tool for data visualization and analysis.
+3. Tableau for Data Analysis.
+Tableau is a Business Intelligence (BI) tool for data visualization and analysis.
 It eases exploring data, creating interactive visualizations, and building compelling dashboards.
 Tableau allows for combining datasets, spotting trends, and making predictions.

 According to Doing Data Science, data scientists extract meaning from and interpret data.
 It requires statistics, and machine learning, while also leaning on human knowledge.
 Within extracting and analyzing data, this role has specific yet broad tasks.